HHSAPCompSci2020/capstone-project-rss/Responsible Student Simulator/doc/README.txt

 Credits:
-* Jeremie: Coded BrainCell, Upgrade, UpgradePanel, Other panel, and the sleep and stress classes.
+* Jeremie Park: Class worked on: BrainCell, Upgrade, UpgradePanel, Other panel, Prestige, Happiness, Sleep, and Stress.
+Also created the math to calculate braincell fields across classes, the layout for the panels, and brought up the general idea of the code.
-	Also created the math to calculate braincell fields across classes, and the layout for the panels.
+* Megan Choy: Class worked on: Course, CoursePanel, Main, Menu, Window.
+Also created most of the GUI, thought of most of the upgrade ideas, made the upgrades and courses more efficient, provided the majority of the pictures, and did most of the updating for the ReadME and UML diagram.
-* Megan:  Main, Menu, Course, CourseButton, StartMenu
+* Thonk images: angrythonk - Alex Um, bonk thonk - Megan Choy, and thonk - memes
-* TBD: Prestige, Sleep, Stress
+* Upgrade images: drawn by Megan Choy and Jeremie Park